davidusb-geek/emhass/docs/intro.md

 To run a command simply use the `emhass` command followed by the needed arguments.
 The available arguments are:
-- `--action`: That is used to set the desired action, options are: `perfect-optim`, `dayahead-optim` and `publish-data`
+- `--action`: That is used to set the desired action, options are: `perfect-optim`, `dayahead-optim`, `naive-mpc-optim` and `publish-data`
-- `--config`: Define path to the config_emhass.yaml file (including the yaml file itself)
+- `--config`: Define path to the config.yaml file (including the yaml file itself)
 - `--costfun`: Define the type of cost function, this is optional and the options are: `profit` (default), `cost`, `self-consumption`
 - `--log2file`: Define if we should log to a file or not, this is optional and the options are: `True` or `False` (default)
-- `--params`: Configuration and data passed as JSON.
+- `--params`: Configuration as JSON.
+- `--runtimeparams`: Data passed at runtime.
 This can be used to pass you own forecast data to EMHASS.
 - `--version`: Show the current version of EMHASS.

 For example, the following line command can be used to perform a day-ahead optimization task: